 Discover the career path of Garth Brooks, from the first major opportunity to industry-changing achievements.

-In 1981, after hearing "Unwound", the debut single of George Strait, Garth Brooks decided that he was more interested in playing country music.
+In 1981, after hearing "Unwound" by George Strait, Garth Brooks decided that he was more interested in playing country music.

-In 1985, Garth Brooks began his professional music career, singing and playing guitar in Oklahoma clubs and bars, including Wild Willie's Saloon in Stillwater.
+In 1985, Garth Brooks began his professional music career, singing and playing guitar in Oklahoma clubs and bars.

-In 1985, entertainment attorney Rod Phelps offered to produce Garth Brooks' first demo and encouraged him to pursue a recording contract in Nashville.
+In 1985, entertainment attorney Rod Phelps offered to produce Garth Brooks' first demo, encouraging him to pursue a recording contract in Nashville.

 In 1987, Garth Brooks and his wife Sandy Mahl moved to Nashville, where he began making contacts in the music industry.

-Since 1989, Garth Brooks has released 27 records, including studio albums, live albums, compilation albums, Christmas albums, and box sets, along with 77 singles, marking the beginning of his highly successful music career.
+Since 1989, Garth Brooks released 27 records in all, which include 17 studio albums, two live albums, three compilation albums, three Christmas albums, and four box sets, along with 77 singles.

 In late 1990, Garth Brooks was inducted into the Grand Ole Opry.

-In September 1991, Garth Brooks released his third album, Ropin' the Wind, which entered the Billboard 200 at No. 1, a first for a country artist.
+In September 1991, Garth Brooks released his third album, Ropin' the Wind, which entered the Billboard 200 at No. 1.

-In 1992, after spending time in Los Angeles during the riots, Garth Brooks co-wrote 'We Shall Be Free', a gospel-country-rock hybrid single expressing his desire for tolerance.
+In 1992, after spending time in Los Angeles during the riots, Garth Brooks co-wrote the gospel-country-rock song "We Shall Be Free" to express his desire for tolerance.

-In July 1993, 'That Summer' became the most successful single from The Chase album, reaching No. 1 on the Hot Country Songs chart.
+In July 1993, "That Summer" became the most successful single from the album The Chase, reaching No. 1.

-In 1993, Garth Brooks' first world tour began, including sold-out venues in the UK, a feat never accomplished by an American country music artist.
+In 1993, Garth Brooks' first world tour began, including sold-out venues in the UK.
+He also started the London radio station, Country 1035.

-In 1994, Garth Brooks paid homage to KISS by appearing on the tribute compilation, Kiss My Ass: Classic Kiss Regrooved, and performing 'Hard Luck Woman' live on The Tonight Show with Jay Leno.
+In 1994, Garth Brooks paid homage to KISS by appearing on the tribute compilation, Kiss My Ass: Classic Kiss Regrooved, performing "Hard Luck Woman" live on The Tonight Show with Jay Leno.

-In November 1995, Garth Brooks released Fresh Horses, his first album of new material in two years, which sold over three million copies within six months of its release.
+In November 1995, Garth Brooks released Fresh Horses, his first album of new material in two years, which sold over three million copies within six months.

 In 1995, Ty England, Garth Brooks' former roommate and guitarist in his road band, went solo.

-In August 1997, Garth Brooks' Central Park concert went on as planned, receiving 980,000 fans in attendance and becoming the largest concert in park history, despite a dispute within Capitol Records delaying the release of Sevens.
+In August 1997, Garth Brooks' Central Park concert went on as planned, receiving 980,000 fans in attendance and becoming the largest concert in park history.

 In 1998, Garth Brooks launched his Touch 'em All Foundation with Major League Baseball and signed with the San Diego Padres for spring training.